mathias-ws/prog2005-assignment2/README.md

 # Design choices

+The feature set of this is api is close to the specification given in the assignment.
+Some additional features have been added, see the Extra section.
+The project aims for high cohesion and loose coupling.
+This project is created to be highly modular to ease the maintenance and the re-usability in further projects.
+The api relies on the three backend apis heavily, without them this api will not work.

+I chose to use parameters when searching instead of adding the search string(s) into the path.
+This to make it clearer for the user to see what information is to be added where.
+It also makes it easier to add additional features like: searching for multiple names and/or countries.
+It also makes it easier to reuse the code for other endpoints.

+The Dockerfiles ends up building the docker image based on the scratch base image for security and reliability reasons.
+Only the necessary packages and dependencies are added to the container image.
+This minimizes the attack surface and there will be fewer things to break making it more stable and reliable.

 # Known bugs

 * The country api does not always return the same name of a country as the cases api uses.
 This can cause some issues